InfomindsAg/XSharp.VsParser.Helpers/README.md

 ### ParserHelper

-* Parses a x# file and exposes is SyntaxTree
+* Parses a x# file and exposes it as SourceTree
-* SyntaxTree
+* SourceTree
   * Can be enumerated
-  * Exposes a Rewriter to change sourcecode
+  * Exposes a Rewriter to change the source code
+  * Can dump the tree as Xml or Yaml

 ### Extension Methods

 * WhereType Filter for SyntaxTree
 * FirstParentOrDefault to get a specific parent matching the type
 * ToValues Methods for Class, Method, ... to give easy access to important values
-* Various Replace...
+* Various ToIndex and Replace...
 Methods to simplify source rewriting